nginxinc/nginx-gateway-fabric/tests/README.md

 make test TAG=$(whoami) GINKGO_FLAGS='-ginkgo.focus "writes the system info to a results file"'
 ```

-> Note: if filtering on NFR tests (or functional tests on GKE), set the filter in the appropriate field in your `vars.env` file.
+> Note: if filtering on NFR tests, set the filter in the appropriate field in your `vars.env` file.

 If you are running the tests in GCP, add your required label/ flags to `scripts/var.env`.